If you look closely at the homemade lip balm recipes that I’ve shared to date, you’ll note that they have similar ratios

 - Camphor (use sparingly in short-term formulas intended for cold sores, 1 to 2 drops, adults only)

 - Tea Tree Oil (anti-bacterial, anti-viral, can overpower the scent of your lip balm so use sparingly and only in adult short-term cold sore recipes)

 I’ve also seen Lavender & Rose essential oils in some formulations and although I appreciate the smells in other items, am not fond of either on my lips.
 But, my way is most definitely not the only way and if you want floral lip balm, then have at it!
 Remember, this is your creation!

-You should be forewarned that some people feel that mica products are unhealthy additions to cosmetics, while others do not.
-Personally, I have no problem using them in tiny amounts for the occasional fun project, but you should do your own research and come to your own conclusions.
+Some people feel that mica products are unhealthy additions to cosmetics, while others do not.
+Personally, I don’t mind using them in tiny amounts for a special occasion fun project, but that’s an individual choice each person can make.

 Peppermint Ice Lip Balm